TheBot-core/extension/README.md

 This extension helps you to improve the overall experience of using the codespace ide in multiple ways:

-- It let's you renew the 1 hour cap
 - It let's you send commands directly to TheBot just like `#fox`
-- It shows you with that account you are logged in
+- It shows you with what account you are logged in
 - It let's you change the username
+- It generaly helps me with the development

 <br>